 Year End (April) My Notes

 Last practice.
 Collect the rings and jerseys/pinnies from players

-Name bar removal
+☐ Name bar removal

-Coordinate with your manager a team wrap up event, Are you doing individual player awards?
+☐ Coordinate with your manager a team wrap up event, Are you doing individual player awards?

-Year end communication to the families
+☐ Year end communication to the families

 Year end coach survey from Park Ringette sent out to families

-Year end player survey
+☐ Year end player survey

-Park Ringette survey
+☐ Park Ringette survey

-RAB coach survey
+☐ RAB coach survey

 Check in with manager that everything is wrapped up

-Return the ring bag, jerseys, equipment
+☐ Return the ring bag, jerseys, equipment

-Coach and Manager appreciation night
+☐ Coach and Manager appreciation night

-□ AGM
+☐ AGM

-End of Season My Notes Self reflect on the season, and the goals that you set Spring ringette RAB challenge/cup Get ready for next seasonwill your CRC expire, need more PD points, etc. RAB scholarship applications https://ringettealberta.com/content/ringette-scholarships Send feedback of this document to Director of Coach Development for continued enhancement and support to our Park Ringette coaching staff
+End of Season My Notes Self reflect on the season, and the goals that you set ☐ Spring ringette ☐ PEAK ☐ RAB challenge/cup ☐ Get ready for next seasonwill your CRC expire, need more PD points, etc. RAB scholarship applications https://ringettealberta.com/content/ringette-scholarships know of others that would be interested in volunteering with coaching our Park Ringette athletes?
+Send them a link to the Coach Interest Form Send feedback of this document to Director of Coach Development for continued enhancement and support to our Park Ringette coaching staff

 You can't control what people say about you and what they think about you.
 You can't plan for bad luck.
 You can only work your hardest and do your best and tell the truth.
 In the end, it's the effort that matters.
-The rest is beyond your control. - Maria Sharapova
+The rest is beyond your control.

+- Maria Sharapova